brightlabscomau/craftcommerce-securepay/README.md

 |---|---|:---:|
 | Sandbox Mode | Enable for testing, disable for live transactions | ✅ |

+*Note: When Sandbox Mode is enabled, the plugin automatically uses pre-configured test credentials for easier setup.*

 ### JavaScript SDK Styling

 *The JavaScript SDK is always used for enhanced security and PCI compliance.*